 Just A STILL LIFE and Just A STALE MATE are the first 2 (stand-alones) in the JUST (e)STATE mystery series

-Available as paperback or e-book online in most usual places,(Barnes & Noble, Amazon, Book Depository, etc.) including with the publisher, click here: OR by ordering directly through your local independent bookstore (see your nearest contributing one by clicking here: ).
+Available as paperback, audiobook or e-book online in most usual places,(Barnes & Noble, Amazon, Book Depository, etc.) including with the publisher, click here: OR by ordering directly through your local independent bookstore (see your nearest contributing one by clicking here: ).
 The 'View More' button will also link you up directly to most options:

 above, the village of Victoria, New Brunswick in the Appalachians of Atlantic Canada, where Just A STILL LIFE is entirely set and where Just A STALE MATE begins.
 Polly Jane's cedar-shake Post Office can be seen, as well as the buildings for the Village Hall, the Nackawic Neighbor and, far right, a portion of the huge red-brick Grimball home.
 (For more, scroll below)